All Episodes

 Nobody gets shot there.

-I mean, it's the last last resort.
+I mean, it's the last, last resort.

-They got secret service, they know when so they captured it.
+They know when they captured him.

 He says he would get shot.